Frequency-Division Multiplexed CV-QKD System: Experiment and Results

-We also evaluated the performance impact of increasing the symbol rate of a single-channel frequency-up-converted signal to investigate the feasibility of dense multiplexing, which fundamentally relies on each channel's bandwidth.
-As shown in Fig.~\ref{Fig5}(b), under back-to-back conditions, the SKR gains were 1.9 and 2.3 for 20-Mbaud (@$f_{\text{IF}}=128$~MHz) and 30-Mbaud signals (@$f_{\text{IF}}=192$~MHz), respectively.
-Notably, a single 30-Mbaud signal exhibited a much lower SKR than a 3-channel FDM system occupying the same passband bandwidth.
+{As summarized in Table}~\ref{tab1}{, the up-converted single-channel signals, with the 20-, 30-, and 40-Mbaud signals frequency-shifted to $f_{\text{IF}}=128$, 192, and 256~MHz, respectively, performed comparably to the FDM system only at the lowest aggregate symbol rate and fell increasingly behind as the symbol rate increased.} Notably, a single 30-Mbaud signal exhibited a much lower SKR than a 3-channel FDM system occupying the same passband bandwidth.
 This is because the 30-Mbaud signal requires a higher $f_\text{IF}$, forcing the system to operate in a high-frequency region where the BPD's shot-noise dominance is significantly diminished.
-Furthermore, the 40-Mbaud signal (@$f_{\text{IF}}=256$~MHz) consistently yielded a lower SKR than the 10-Mbaud signal, likely due to the bandwidth limitations of the AWG and demultiplexer, alongside the reduced shot-noise-to-electronic-noise ratio.
-These results demonstrate that FDM of narrowband signals is superior for SKR enhancement by enabling denser spectral packing within the effective shot-noise dominant spectral range.
+Furthermore, the 40-Mbaud signal consistently yielded a lower SKR than the 10-Mbaud signal, likely due to the bandwidth limitations of the AWG and demultiplexer, alongside the reduced shot-noise-to-electronic-noise ratio.